blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 *The potential energy surface for bond rotation in butadiene.*
 ```

 Surprise!
 We are not at a maximum.
 I will just keep changing the angle until we start coming back down.
 I will try 100˚, 105˚ and 110˚.
-I found that the energy peaks at the 100˚ point and then starts to decrease.
+I found that the energy value peaks at the 100˚ point and then starts to decrease.
 I then did many more angles and the results are plotted in {numref}`fig7_1_11`.

  Below is a table of the final energies and frozen torsion angles for each experiment that we performed.

 ```
     Angle      Energy       Rel.
 Energy
-               (Hartrees)  (kJ/mole)
+               e(Hartrees)  (kJ/mole)

     0        -154.0539433     14.52
     5        -154.0539921     14.39